 Mechanisms to support aspiring entrepreneurs

 There are also several unique acceleration programs operated by the private sector.
-The beloved local professional baseball team Yokohama DeNA BayStars owns the Baystars Sports Accelerator which supports new business development in the sport and entertainment realms, and Keikyu Corporation, a private railroad company that operates train service between Yokohama and Tokyo, has launched a new accelerator program in 2017 aiming to promote innovative projects involving the latest technology such as drones and AR/VR that will invigorate the transportation industry and the local community.
+The beloved local professional baseball team Yokohama DeNA BayStars owns the Baystars Sports Accelerator which supports new business development in the sport and entertainment realms, and Keikyu Corporation, a private railroad company that operates train service between Yokohama and Tokyo, launched an accelerator program in 2017 aiming to promote innovative projects involving the latest technology such as drones and AR/VR t invigorate the transportation industry and the local community.
 Sagami Railway Co., Ltd., another railway company operating in the prefecture, and Takashimaya Co., Ltd., a leading department store company, have also launched a joint acceleration program aiming to support entrepreneurship in inbound tourism, entertainment and other fields.
-The Kanagawa Prefecture, supported by Deloitte Touche Tohmatsu LLC, also operates a large-scale startup hub and acceleration program that features a startup camp, guidance workshops, and a list of accomplished mentors.
-There is no shortage of support that young businesses can look to as they pursue their entrepreneurial dreams in Yokohama.
+Kanagawa Prefecture, supported by Deloitte Touche Tohmatsu LLC, also operates a large-scale startup hub and acceleration program that features a startup camp, guidance workshops, and a list of accomplished mentors.
+There is no shortage of support for young businesses looking to pursue their entrepreneurial dreams in Yokohama.

 Baystars Sports Accelerator: https://www.baystars.co.jp/bsa/